-Shiftworking Parents: How to Stay Connected to Your Kids
+Shiftworking Parents: How to Stay Connected to Your Children

-It is hard enough for parents who work 9 to 5 to stay connected with their kids.
+It is hard enough for parents who work 9 to 5 to stay connected with their children.
 Imagine working the 3 pm to 11 pm or 7 pm to 7 am shift.
-For many parents, it means missing sporting events, parent-teacher conferences, and family activities, not to mention dinnertime and bedtime.
+For many parents, it means missing sporting events, parent-teacher conferences, and family activities, not to mention dinner and bedtime.

 Shiftwork is more common than you think.
 The good news is that many families make it work.

 Accepting Your Situation

 - Accepting that you and/or your spouse work a nontraditional schedule